Adversarial graph burning densities: Further directions

-One approach to answer Question~\ref{threshold} would be to determine whether the problem exhibits monotonicity under certain conditions.
+While a classification of those functions for which either Arsonist or Builder has a winning strategy seems to be out of reach, it is natural to seek to expand the class of functions for which the winner is known.
+One approach would be to determine whether the problem exhibits monotonicity under certain conditions.
 It seems natural that if Builder has a winning strategy given $f(n)$ vertices, any additional vertices could only help.

-\begin{question} Let $f,g: \mathbb{Z}^+ \to \mathbb{Z}^+$ be functions such that $f(n)\leq g(n)$ for all $n\in \mathbb{Z}^+$.
+\begin{question} Let $f,g: \mathbb{Z}^+ \to \mathbb{Z}_{\ge 0}$ be functions such that $f(n)\leq g(n)$ for all $n\in \mathbb{Z}^+$.
 If Builder wins the adversarial burning game when given $f(n)$ vertices at every step $n$, does it necessarily follow that Builder still wins if they are given $g(n)$ vertices at every step? \end{question}

-Because of the possibility that neither player wins, Question~\ref{Monotonicity for Builder} can be formulated from Arsonist's perspective: if Arsonist already wins when Builder is given $g(n) \ge f(n)$ vertices, what can we say when Builder is only given $f(n)$ vertices?
-Note that, perhaps surprisingly, if $f(n) \leq g(n)$ and Arsonist has a winning strategy for the function $g(n)$, it is not necessarily true that Arsonist has a winning strategy for the function $f(n)$, as seen by Examples~\ref{ex:alpha<1} and \ref{ex:1/2<alpha<1} where the Arsonist can win with $g(n) = \lfloor n^{\alpha} \rfloor$, but cannot win with a function that fluctuates between $\lfloor n^{\alpha} \rfloor$ and a smaller function.
-However, in these examples, it is only shown that Builder can bound the burning density away from 1 infinitely often and leaves open the following problem.
+Perhaps surprisingly, a reformulation of Question~\ref{Monotonicity for Builder} from Arsonist's perspective does not hold: if Arsonist has a winning strategy when Builder receives $g(n)$ vertices, giving Builder fewer vertices may hurt Arsonist.
+As seen by Examples~\ref{ex:alpha<1} and \ref{ex:1/2<alpha<1}, for any positive $\alpha < 1$ there are functions $f(n)$ that fluctuate between $\lfloor n^\alpha \rfloor$ and smaller values such that although Arsonist can win when Builder is given $\lfloor n^\alpha \rfloor$ vertices on each turn, they can no longer win when Builder is only given $f(n)$ vertices.
+If Builder can actually win when given $f(n)$ vertices, we could negatively resolve Question~\ref{Monotonicity for Builder}, but because of the possibility that neither player wins, the question remains open.
+These examples do, however, motivate a weaker version of Question~\ref{Monotonicity for Builder} from Arsonist's perspective.

-\begin{question} Let $f,g: \mathbb{Z}^+ \to \mathbb{Z}^+$ be functions such that $f(n)\leq g(n)$ for all $n\in \mathbb{Z}^+$.
+\begin{question} Let $f,g: \mathbb{Z}^+ \to \mathbb{Z}_{\ge 0}$ be functions such that $f(n)\leq g(n)$ for all $n\in \mathbb{Z}^+$.
 If Arsonist wins the adversarial burning game when Builder is given $g(n)$ vertices at every step $n$, does it necessarily follow that Builder cannot win if they are given $f(n)$ vertices at every step $n$? \end{question}

 One could also consider a weaker type of monotonicity.
 Suppose instead of decreasing the number of vertices Builder is given each turn, we only require that at each step the total number of vertices Builder has received is smaller.
 That is, instead of requiring $f(n)\leq g(n)$ for each $n\in \mathbb{Z}^+$, we have the weaker condition $\sum_{k=1}^n f(k) \leq \sum_{k=1}^n g(k)$.